 Research suggests a link between iron levels in the body and RLS.
 This publication provides an overview of the importance of iron and how it can affect RLS.
 Download file.

 Activity, Exercise & WED/RLS

 Exercise can be used to treat or even prevent WED/RLS.
 This publication offers advice on how to incorporate activity into your daily life.
 Download file.

 Depression & WED/RLS

 Depressive disorders are common in adults living with WED/RLS.
 This publication offers guidance on identifying and coping with depression.
+Watch a video on depression here.
 Download file.